EDUCBA Logo

 One of the primary goals of advertising is to drive sales and boost revenue for businesses.
 Effective advertising campaigns can create awareness and generate interest, increasing sales.

-Example: Coca-Cola successfully boosted its revenue with the “Share a Coke” campaign, which featured common names on the bottles that personalized its products.
-This strategy increased sales and promoted a unique and memorable engagement with consumers.
+Example: Coca-Cola successfully boosted revenue with the “Share a Coke” campaign, which featured common names on its bottles, personalizing its products.
+This strategy increased sales and fostered a unique, memorable engagement with consumers.

 3. Provides Competitive Advantage